Kulubnarti: Biological Research at Kulubnarti

 Finally, Kulubnarti has also been utilized as a comparative sample to assess cross –cultural discrepancies in health, stress, disease, violent interaction and mortality levels throughout Sudanese Nubia.

+In 2021, Sirak et al. increased individuals analysed in Kulubnarti cemeteries from 3 to 69 "at the Christian Period (~650–1000 CE)".
+They found that the population of Kulubnarti has 42.5% Dinka people related DNA(Nilotics) and 57.5% West Eurasian related DNA.
+They also found that Kulubnarti population was an admixture of Nilotic related-ancestry and West Eurasian-related ancestry(mostly through female linage).
+Their team also found that the present-day Nubian people are not direct descendants of the people of Kulubnarti without any other subsequence admixtures.

 Archaeological findings at Kulubnarti

 The excavation of Kulubnarti, organized by Adams, was completed under the auspices of the International Campaign to Save the Monuments of Nubia.
 The main objective of the research team working at Kulubnarti was to clearly outline the cultural transition from Christianity to Islam using archaeological methods.
 Upon examination, the churches at Kulubnarti were all Christian in form and none of the structures showed evidence of being converted to a mosque.
 In fact, no mosques were uncovered in Kulubnarti, suggesting that the religious transition was not readily apparent from a study of the architectural remains.
 In similar vein, the artifactual remains also provided only minimal evidence of the transition from Christianity to Islam.
 The artifactual evidence of the cultural transition came in the form of several Islamic texts.
 The most informative aspect of Kulubnarti, pertaining to the religious conversion, was uncovered in the cemeteries of Kulubnarti.
 The two cemeteries excavated at Kulubnarti clearly yield evidence of both Christian and Muslim graves.
 None of the graves could be dated to identify a more precise time for the religious conversion at Kulubnarti.

 Further excavations of two Early Christian period (AD 550-800) cemeteries at Kulubnarti, one located on the mainland (R) and the other on an island (S), revealed the existence of two reportedly socioeconomically distinct local populations.
 However, recent research reanalyzed the evidence presented by Adams and Adams and showed looking at textile types concurrently, rather than individual frequencies as in Adams and Adams, revealed there are no socioeconomic differences.
 Additionally, the settlement (21-S-40) attributed to the S cemetery and cited as evidence of low socioeconomic status (SES), dates to centuries after the S cemetery.
 Similarly, the church attributed to the S cemetery at Kulb West dates to centuries later than the S cemetery, and was originally connected to a small settlement nearer to the church than the S cemetery.
 The biological evidence also does not support claims of socioeconomic differences.